You can configure an NSX Edge in the NSX Manager UI and automatically deploy the NSX Edge in vCenter Server.

 - Select the cluster on which to deploy the NSX Edge VM.

 It is recommended to add the NSX Edge in a cluster that provides network management utilities.

 The management network must be able to access the NSX Manager.
+It must receive its IP address from a DHCP server.
 You can change the networks after the NSX Edge is deployed.

 - Add a default gateway if the management network IP address does not belong to same Layer 2 as the NSX Manager network.